Is Udemy Worth it? Pros and Cons For Artists and Designers

 • Newest

 Once you find a course that you’re interested in, you can click on it to learn more.
 On the course page, you’ll find information about the instructor, the topics covered, and the price.
-You can also read reviews from other students to get an idea of what the course is like.
+You can also read reviews from other students to get an idea of what the course entails

 If you decide that you want to take the course, you can click the “Buy Now” button.